arp242/gopher.vim/README.markdown

 	:make install
 	:make run main.go
 	...

-Setting `g:gopher_install_package` can be useful if you have a `./cmd/proj` you want to compile:

-    autocmd BufReadPre /home/martin/code/proj/*.go
-            \ let g:gopher_install_package = 'example.com/proj/cmd/proj'

 All motions and text objects that work in vim-go also work in gopher.vim: `[[`, `]]`, `af`, `ac`, etc.